USNavalResearchLaboratory/geoips2_template_plugin/docs/template_plugin_index.rst

  | # # # warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
  | # # # included license for more details.

-template_plugin documentation - geoips2 plugin example
+geoips2_template_plugin documentation - geoips2 plugin example
 =============================================================================

 .. toctree::